 - Thompson Endowed Scholarship

-Earn a Bachelor's Degree in Applied Mathematics and Statistics with a Concentration in Secondary Teaching
+Earn a Bachelor's Degree in Applied Mathematics with a Concentration in Computational Mathematics at PNW

-To see how a bachelor’s degree in applied mathematics and statistics with a concentration in secondary teaching from PNW opens doors, from corporate boardrooms to non-profit leadership, take the next step today!
+To see how a bachelor’s degree in applied mathematics with a concentration in computational mathematics from PNW opens doors, from corporate boardrooms to non-profit leadership, take the next step today!